AnshumanAtrey/sarvaseo/README.md

-# 🌟 Sarva SEO - Free SEO Checklist 2025
+# 🌟 SarvaSEO - Free SEO Checklist 2025

 **The most comprehensive free SEO checklist and AI-powered guide to boost your search engine rankings.**

 A complete, step-by-step SEO toolkit with 47+ actionable strategies, built for modern websites and AI-enhanced optimization.

-## 🚀 Why Sarva SEO?
+## 🚀 Why SarvaSEO?

 - **100% Free SEO Checklist** - No hidden costs, no signup required
 - **AI SEO Integration** - Learn how to leverage AI tools for better rankings